antoniolofiego/CloudCertNotes/AWS-SSA/AWS Solutions Architect Associate.md

     - Can attach health checks
     - Up to 8 healthy records are returned for each Multi-Value query
     - Useful in conjunction with ELB but not a substitute

+# CloudFront and Global Accelerator

+## CloudFront Overview

+- Content delivery network
+- Improves read performance by caching content in edge locations for specific TTL
+- DDoS protection, integrates with AWS Shield and AWS Application Web Platform
+- Can expose external HTTPS and can talk to internal HTTPS backend
+- Geo Restriction
+    - Can allow/deny countries from accessing your content
+    - Enforced by 3rd party Geo-IP database
+    - Used to enforce Copyright laws
+- Great for static content that needs to be available everywhere

+## CloudFront Origins

+- S3 buckets
+    - For distribution of files
+    - Enhanced security with CloudFront Origin Access Identity (OAI) as IAM Roles
+    - Can be used as a way to upload files to S3
+- Custom Origin (HTTP)
+    - Application Load Balancer ⇒ Security group needs to allow Edge Location IP traffic
+    - EC2 Instance ⇒ Security group needs to allow Edge Location IP traffic
+    - S3 Website (must enable S3 static website hosting)
+    - Any HTTP backend

+## CloudFront Signed URL/Cookie

+- Uses policies with URL expiration, IP ranges and trusted signers to distribute paid shared content to premium users over the world
+- URL should be short-lived for shared content and as long as necessary for private content
+- Signed URL gives access to one file ⇒ Need one Signed URL per file
+- Signed Cookie gives access to multiple files

+## AWS Global Accelerator

+- Uses AWS internal network to serve content from Edge Locations to global clients
+- Leverages two Anycast IPs to send directly the traffic to the Edge Locations, which is then routed to your application
+- Works with public or private ALB, NLB, EC2 Instances and Elastic IPs
+- Consistent performance by using AWS nework, fast regional failover and intelligent routing to lowest latency
+- Performs Health checks over the system
+- Secure due to only 2 IPs that need to be whitelisted and AWS Shield integration for DDoS Protection
+- Good for non-HTTP uses such as UDP (like gaming), IoT devices or VoIP or HTTP uses that require static IP globally

+## Difference between CloudFront and Global Accelerator

+- Both use Edge Locations
+- Both integratw with AWS Shield for DDoS Protection
+- CloudFront improves content deliver for static (cacheable) and dynamic content by serving content from the Edge Locations
+- Global Accelerator proxyes requests at Edge Location to applications running in one or more Regions